sagemath/trac_to_gh/Issue 3723.md

 # Issue 3723: alarm doesn't work with the factor command on os x (but control c does)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3723

 Original creator: was